brandung/bra-module-widget/README.md

-bra-module-widget
+bra_module-widget
 =================

-Insert widget in _modules.html for quick navigation to each module element on page
+Insert a widget in _modules.html to quickly jump to a certain component